juicyiot/juicy-switch/firmware/README.md

 ⚠️ **This is work in progress!** ⚠️

 The firmware powering Juicy's *esp* chip.
 It lets you configure the WiFi that Juicy should connect to and provides a RESTful API for controlling the chip's LED.
-Later, when Juicy is fully assembled, you will be able to power the socket on and off via that API.
+Later, when Juicy is fully assembled, you will be able to power the switch on and off via that API.

 ## Features